Last updated on February 26, 2026

 Battle cards are transforming dual-face cards that enter the battlefield with a number of defense counters.
 The front side of the card is a permanent that’s played horizontally (first and only card that enters sideways so far) and can only be played at non-instant speed like any other permanents.

-So far, we’ve only gotten a specific subtype of battle called siege, so most of the rules we know specifically apply to those battles but may be different for future battle cards.
+So far, each battle has a specific subtype of battle called siege, so most of the rules we know specifically apply to those battles but may be different for future battle cards.

 Once the defense counters on a battle are removed through damage, it transforms to its backside.
-There are battles that transform into creatures, artifacts, enchantments, sorceries, and even planeswalkers and legendary creatures.
+Battles can transform into creatures, artifacts, enchantments, sorceries, and even planeswalkers and legendary creatures.

 The History of Battle Cards in MTG